Data leak: More than 30,000 LPM Property Management clients' personal data available

 "It appears that initially a design flaw in the website prepared for us created a problem which was quickly rectified.

-"We are now moving at pace to satisfy our clients and ourselves that all necessary steps have been taken to ensure this does not happen again.
+"We are now moving at pace to satisfy our clients and ourselves that all necessary steps have been taken to ensure this does not happen again."

-"Our review will continue throughout the day.
-We expect to be in a position to update our clients tomorrow."
+The company had not advised tenants about the data exposure because its advice from its IT contractor was that the information had not been accessed.
+However, this afternoon it planned to issue an advisory to tenants to update them on the situation.

+The company would also get in touch with the Privacy Commissioner this afternoon, Galloway said.

+Dixon disputed the claim there was no unauthorised access, as he had come across the breach and so too had international technology media company CyberNews, which broke the story.

-Dixon told the Herald he came across the unsecure data while carrying out a security/infrastructure audit on unsecured Amazon Simple Storage Solution (S3) database buckets.
+He came across the unsecure data while carrying out a security/infrastructure audit on unsecured Amazon Simple Storage Solution (S3) database buckets.

+He found it "very unusual" the company said the data was secure by June 11, as the files were still public until July 6, when he said Amazon secured the database.

+The bucket contained 31,610 files, of which only 15 were not images, and were publicly accessible to anyone who had the URL.

+It was unclear if "bad actors" had accessed the information, but it was possible due to the fact it was "extremely easy" to access the files.

+Scanned passports and drivers' licences could also be sold on the dark web for between NZ$20 and NZ$30 each respectively.

-"This is not the first data breach that Vadix has attempted to assist with however this is the first instance where every communication was ignored.
+Dixon said it was not the first data breach he'd attempted to assist with, however, it was the first instance where every communication was ignored.

 "I find it very irresponsible that a company could be permitted to collect such data but not have controls on to prevent this kind of compromise.

-"I would hope that companies who utilize cloud technologies, especially for PPI, would carry out regular reviews on security rules and networking configurations to ensure their clients data is kept private."
+"I would hope that companies who utilize cloud technologies, especially for PPI, would carry out regular reviews on security rules and networking configurations to ensure their clients' data is kept private."

-Dixon said they also contacted the Privacy Commissioner, however due to the lockdown in New Zealand, their reply was two weeks after initial contact on May 10.
+Dixon said they also contacted the Privacy Commissioner.
+However, due to the lockdown in New Zealand, their reply was two weeks after initial contact on May 10.

 Their reply was that there was nothing they could do to assist, Dixon said.